-Road surfaces have a 10-20 year lifespan, and local authorities typically schedule streets for total reconstruction and renewal several years in advance.
-This gives them the perfect opportunity to plan improvements for cycling well ahead, and coordinate their cycling and planned road maintenance programmes to maximise the synergies between the relevant budgets.
-The best way of facilitating this is through partnership working between highways engineers, those promoting sustainable travel and other stakeholders.
+Road surfaces have a 10-20-year lifespan, and local authorities typically schedule streets for total reconstruction and renewal several years in advance.
+This gives them an ideal opportunity to plan improvements for cycling well ahead, and coordinate their cycling and planned road maintenance programmes to maximise the synergies between budgets.
+The best way of facilitating this is through partnership working between highways engineers, sustainable travel officers and other stakeholders.

-When planning resurfacing, therefore, Cycling UK recommends that local authorities ask themselves the following questions:
+When planning resurfacing, therefore, Cycling UK recommends that local authorities ask themselves: